The Art of the Steal (2009 film): Subject and making of the film

-The will of Dr. Barnes established the Foundation with strict rules against ever moving the collection or any of its paintings away from its location, and to serve primarily as a school for the teaching of art, art criticism, and art appreciation, and not primarily as a museum for the general public.
+The will of Barnes established the Foundation with strict rules against ever moving the collection or any of its paintings away from its location, and to serve primarily as a school for the teaching of art, art criticism, and art appreciation, and not primarily as a museum for the general public.
 The people who supported the move argued that the collection should instead become a major tourist attraction for Philadelphia.
-The supporters of Merion claimed that the Philadelphians were less interested in Dr. Barnes's will than in enhancing their power by taking over the control of a $25+ billion asset.
+The supporters of Merion claimed that the Philadelphians were less interested in Barnes's will than in enhancing their power by taking over the control of a $25+ billion asset.

 The collection was located in a residential neighborhood about five miles from Philadelphia.
 Because of the constant efforts by the Philadelphia aristocracy to seize the collection, the Commonwealth of Pennsylvania refrained from contributing funds to make its endowment sufficient, but secretly arranged to provide $100 million of taxpayer funds only once the control of the Foundation was taken over by the new board.
 The new president and officers of the board succeeded in challenging the will to enable it to send some pieces on tour to earn enough money for needed renovations to the facility to preserve the artwork and provide security.
 But little went to the upkeep of the facility, because the funds were drained away by the legal contest of the will.

 The 9,000-piece collection of mostly late-19th- and early-20th-century art includes 181 Renoirs, 69 Cézannes, 60 Matisses, 44 Picassos, and 14 Modiglianis.
 What makes the collection extraordinary is not just the artists, but that Dr. Barnes acquired so many of the very best works of each of those masters.
 The extraordinarily high overall quality of the works is the chief special attribute of the collection.

 While the film includes journalists, art historians and public figures on both sides of the long debate, many of the figures discussed in it, such as Rebecca Rimel (CEO of the Pew Charitable Trusts, the group which purportedly benefited financially from the Barnes's move); Raymond G. Perelman (a powerful local billionaire alleged to have orchestrated the move); and Bernard C. Watson (the president of the Barnes Foundation, who was accused of giving over its control to the Philadelphia authorities) declined to be interviewed for the documentary.